nanvel/blog/2017/05/high-scalability.md

 Limiting factors are the amount of data, the complexity of data, the speed at which it is changing.

+### Data warehouse

+Late 1980s and early 1990s there was a trend to use a separate database for analytics.
+Safe ti run queries those often harm performance of concurrently executing transactions in the main database if running there.

 ### Compute-intensive application

 Where CPU cycles are the bottleneck.